elderlyhorses/openware/Assets/get-started.md

 1. Set the Game tab resolution to 800x800
-2. Open the SuperManager scene and hit Play
+2. Open the SceneCoordinator scene and hit Play